Rambuk01/kanbanbean/readme.txt

 kanbanbean
 A kanban board on AWS elastic beanstalk

-Code pipeline from git to aws
+Code pipeline from git to awssta